 - Any correspondence relating to them and other health care professionals, for example, NHS or private referrals

 We need to keep comprehensive and accurate personal data about patients to provide you with safe and appropriate dental care.
 We will ask you yearly to update your medical history and contact details.

-We will retain your dental records and study models while you are a practice patient and after you cease to be a patient, for at least eleven years, or for children until age 25, whichever is the longer.
+We will retain your dental records and study models while you are a practice patient and after you cease to be a patient for at least eleven years or children until age 25, whichever is longer.

 Security of information

-Personal data about you is held in the practice’s computer system and/or in a locked manual filing system.
+Personal data about you is held in the practice’s computer and/or locked manual filing systems.
 The information is only accessible to authorised team members.
-Our computer system has secure audit trails and we back up information routinely.
+Our computer system has secure audit trails, and we back up information routinely.